Ford Taunus TC: Turkey

-In 1984 the Argentinian Taunus production line was sold to Otosan in Turkey where the manufacture of the Otosan Taunus now took place.
+In 1984 the Argentinian Taunus production line was sold to Ford Otosan in Turkey where the manufacture of the Otosan Taunus now took place.
 The Otosan factory also created a truck version called the P100.
-There had previously been a South African-built Cortina Mk V-based Ford P100 pick-up truck, but the Otosan design is entirely different.
+There had previously been a South African-built Cortina Mk V-based Ford P100 pickup truck, but the Otosan design is entirely different.
 Based on the Taunus rather than the Cortina, it also did not use the South African load-bed structure, preferring their own design which featured foldable sides (reminiscent of the Peugeot U10) and it used the shorter front doors from the four-door body.

 The Otosan Taunus was also differentiated from Taunus TC3s previously built in Europe and Argentina by its distinctive sculpted front panel with rectangular or dual square headlights and a colour matched grille.

-Notable media appearances

-A black 1976 model Taunus was driven by henchman chasing James Bond (Roger Moore) - in his Lotus Esprit - in the 1977 film The Spy Who Loved Me on the roads of Sardinia.
-A notable passenger of the Taunus was the iconic Jaws (Richard Kiel), who was presumably the only survivor when Bond managed to shake off the pursuing car and cause it to overshoot a cliff and plough into the roof of a barn.
-A blue 1948 model Taunus was driven by Steve Forrest in the very first episode of the 1965 TV series The Baron.
-A 1979 Ford Taunus is a main feature of the Swedish classic television show Ronny and Ragge.

-Modified Taunus TCs are used as the Omega forces patrol vehicles in the Italian Mad Max clone Warrior of the Lost World.